-Does the Deferred Action for Parents of Americans (DAPA) program of President Obama, granting potential "deferred action" status to more than four million illegal aliens, fall within these constitutional boundaries or did the President's policy change the law, in violation of the Constitution's separation of powers?
+Does the November 2014 action by President Obama, granting potential "deferred action" status to more than four million illegal aliens, fall within these constitutional boundaries or did the President's policy change the law, in violation of the Constitution's separation of powers?
 The Office of Legal Counsel (OLC) of the Department of Justice has given its opinion that the President has the necessary authority (see their November 19 Memorandum).
 Jeh Johnson, Secretary of the Department of Homeland Security, relied heavily on the OLC opinion in his November 20 memo directing DHS agencies to carry out the new policies, incorporating some of its wording verbatim.
 However the weakness of the OLC's reasoning makes it appear that their approach was not to provide an objective evaluation, but rather to construct a defense of what the President already intended to do.